cybercdh/s3-warden/README.md

 echo bucket-name | s3-warden -h

 Usage of s3-warden:
   -a  Be aggressive and attempt to write to the bucket/object policy -c int
-    	Set the concurrency level, default 10 (default 10) -v	See more info on attempts
+      Set the concurrency level (default 10)
+  -q  Quick mode just checks the bucket ACL and for a directory listing.
+No enumeration of objects -v  See more info on attempts
 ```
 Note: Ensure that your AWS CLI is configured with the necessary permissions to fetch bucket and object ACLs.